Humans Being

-"Humans Being" is a song recorded and contributed by the rock band Van Halen for the film Twister.
+"Humans Being" is a song recorded and contributed by American rock band Van Halen for the 1996 disaster film Twister.
 The song marks the last recording to feature vocalist Sammy Hagar before his departure from the band in June 1996.
+"Humans Being" was released as a radio-only single in the United States on April 23, 1996, peaking atop the Billboard Mainstream Rock Tracks chart for two weeks later that year.
+In Japan, the single was released on CD in July 1996.

 Background

 "Humans Being" was included on both the Twister soundtrack – along with an instrumental by Eddie and Alex, "Respect the Wind" – and the band's Best Of – Volume I compilation, although the version used in the video for the soundtrack release is an edit with 3:28 of the 5:10 length of the album version, removing several solo sections, a bridge, and shortening the ending.
-The band played it live during the III Tour and the Van Halen Summer Tour 2004.
+The band played it live during the III Tour and the Summer Tour 2004.

 Composition

 In January 1996, as the band rested following the end of The Balance "Ambulance" Tour in November 1995, manager Ray Danniels suggested to Eddie Van Halen and his brother Alex to write songs for the movie, Twister.
 Singer Sammy Hagar was reluctant to work on the tracks as his pregnant wife Kari was expected to deliver their child in April, and he felt the Van Halens should fix their medical ailments – Eddie was walking around with a cane on painkillers because of a hip injury caused by avascular necrosis, and Alex had a neck brace on due to a vertebra problem stemming from various injuries over the years.
 Eventually the singer relented as Danniels talked about the financial benefits of the songs.

 "Humans Being", which was written with Alex as Sammy wrote a ballad with Eddie, "Between Us Two", was originally named by the singer as "The Silent Extreme" but Alex eventually gave it the new title.
 The song's lyrics proved a major source of contention.
 Alex called the film's director, Jan De Bont, to ask him how closely he wanted the lyrics to be related to the movie's context, to which De Bont replied "Oh, please don't write about tornadoes.
 I don't want this to be a narrative for the movie."

 Hagar obliged, and then asked De Bont for some footage of Twister.
 Considering that film dealt with "the infatuation people have with fear and how it can suck you in", he decided to write lyrics about how "sometimes you're afraid to fall in love with a chick, but she sucks you in anyway."
 De Bont and Budd Carr also sent Hagar a folder with terms used by storm chasers as the singer felt he could add lyrics with terms such as "suck zone".
 The brothers still disliked Hagar's first lyrics ("Sky turning black/knuckles turning white/headed for the suck zone"), and he had to come up with new ones.